Moetez-Fradi/GenAI-Commercial-BH-Next/README.md

 ![history-messaging](./screenshots/screenshot2.png)

 ### Authentication UI
 - Login and signup pages
 - Protected routes for authenticated sessions

+### Alerts
+- Display all alerts in one pannel (grouped by client Id)

 ### Navigation & Layout
 - Navbar and layout components for structured navigation
+-
 ---

 ## Data & Utilities